mellovy/DataStructures-2025/README.md

 # DataStructures-2025
-Data Structures and Algorithms files for school.
+Data Structures and Algorithms repository for school.